 Conservation Internship

-Arid Recovery has partnered with the Australian Land Conservation Alliance (ALCA) to pilot a new Conservation Internship in 2026.
-We are seeking an early-career ecologist (Honours or equivalent experience) for a three-month, full-time paid internship based at our 123-km² arid-zone reserve near Roxby Downs.
-Working alongside an experienced multidisciplinary team, the intern will contribute to the delivery of ecological research, field surveys and data analysis supporting threatened-species recovery and arid land conservation.
-The role also offers exposure to stakeholder and community engagement and science communication within a small, innovative conservation NGO, as part of ALCA’s broader conservation internship initiative.
+Arid Recovery is offering two internships in 2026 for recent graduates looking to deepen their practical experience in ecology and conservation.
+Working alongside an experienced multidisciplinary team, the intern will contribute to the delivery of ecological research and field surveys that support threatened-species recovery and arid land conservation.
+The role also offers exposure to land management, stakeholder and community engagement, and science communication within a small, innovative conservation NGO.

 Camera-trap and track-count surveys